Olympic National Park Itinerary for 1–3 Days: Best Things to See (+Map & Tips)

 This beautiful area has large sea stacks just offshore which makes for some nice pictures.
 Plus, there is driftwood all over the beach, which makes for a great place to sit down and listen to the sounds of the water splashing on the shore.
 This area is also stunning at sunrise and at sunset!

-TIP: Head out for one of the most unique coastal hikes, which leads you along the ocean shoreline to Hole-In-The-Wall.
+TIP: Head out for one of the most unique coastal hikes, which leads you along the ocean shoreline to Hole in the Wall.
 This is a natural arch that peers right out into the ocean.

-The hike starts at Rialto Beach and is 3.3-miles roundtrip.
+The hike starts at Rialto Beach and is 3.3 miles roundtrip.
 It’s a really nice and not too strenuous coastal walk.
 On the way, you have to cross an ankle-deep stream at Ellen Creek and there might be some driftwood and slippery rocks on your path, so be sure to wear waterproof hiking shoes.

 Good to know: The opening of the arch can only be reached at low tide, so be sure to check a tide chart if you want to be able to walk through it.
 It’s also easier to hike here around low tide.
 But even if you can’t get all the way up to the Hole in the Wall, it’s still worth it.